Looking to list your Masters programmes? Log in here.

 Normally we require a UK 2:1 (Honours) or equivalent in relevant subjects but we will consider a high 2:2 or relevant experience.
 Candidates with professional qualifications in an associated area may be considered.
 Where a ‘high 2:2’ is considered, we would normally define this as reflecting a profile of 57% or above.

-Send an enquiry to Royal Holloway, University of London
+Where is Royal Holloway, University of London